 “Adding or removing instances may require preparation and/or post-provisioning steps – for instance, changes to its internal configuration, communication with a clustering mechanism, interaction with external systems like DNS, and so forth,” Thompson explains.
 “Historically, this often required manual intervention, increasing the DevOps burden and increasing the likelihood of error.
 Perhaps most importantly, it obviates one of Kubernetes’ main selling points: automation.”

 That’s a big problem.
 Fortunately, the solution emerged back in 2016, when coreOS introduced Operators to extend Kubernetes’ capabilities to stateful applications.
 (Red Hat acquired coreOS in January 2018, expanding the capabilities of the OpenShift container platform.)
 Operators became even more powerful with the launch of the Operator Framework for building and managing Kubernetes native applications (Operators by another name) in March 2018.
 Amidst the broader excitement about Kubernetes, the importance of Operators seems understated – when in fact it would be hard to overstate their importance.

 So we’re here with a brief primer for IT leaders on Operators: What are Kubernetes Operators, and why are they so important?
-We asked a range of experts to help CIOs and their leadership teams get up to speed.
+We asked a range of experts to help CIOs and their leadership teams get up to speed on Kubernetes fundamentals.
 Let’s start by getting grounded in some brief definitions.